tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 repulsion between these positively charged groups pushes the incorrectly modelled peptide bond out of density, creating a clear red flag indicating something is wrong.
-In this case, the remedy is clear: a simple peptide flip creates two nice hydrogen bonds with the adjacent sidechain (visualised here using ChimeraX's H-bonds tool:
+In this case, the remedy is clear: a simple peptide flip creates two nice hydrogen bonds with the adjacent backbone (visualised here using ChimeraX's H-bonds tool:

 `hbonds #1`__